Aaryan120/OneBITstop/README.md

-# 🌐 Connecting Campuses
+# 🌐 OneBITstop

 > **One-stop platform to simplify and supercharge student life on campus.**
 > **Organize.
 Connect.
 Elevate. 🎓**

-Modern student life is scattered across chats, links, and lost posts — **Connecting Campuses** unifies everything you need in one sleek dashboard.
+Modern student life is scattered across chats, links, and lost posts — **OneBITstop** unifies everything you need in one sleek dashboard.
 Built *for students, by a student.*

 ---